forestgrape/coronavirus/controlling.md

 > In cold areas/times rules need to be tighter, since aerosol transmission is hard to (self-)prevent and good mask need to available.
 In warm areas windows should be open all the time and air-conditioning should *never* be used.
 >
 > Two more points
-> * Trying new paths even at the risk of falling but having a parachute ready and using it early.
-Better walk with the parachute (and being ready for a new journey) than fall cool without.
+> * Trying new paths but step by step and at the risk of falling having a parachute ready and using it early.
+  > Better walk with the parachute (and being ready for a new journey) than fall cool without.
 For Covid-19 the parachutes are outdoor days: being outdoors and avoiding all non essential entries to foreign or public indoor settings.
+  > Doing experiments in limited settings/small numbers until
 > * Analyzing missteps can be rewarding, the next antibiotics are to be discovered.